Thoughts on “Teaching Economics After the Crash”

 The Financial Crisis as a Defining Failure of Modern Economics

 Which brings us to the financial crisis.
-Funnily enough, this is perhaps an area where the kind of critiques are furthest off base.
+Funnily enough, this is perhaps an area where the documentary’s critiques are furthest off base.
 The documentary carries commentary from economists such as Steve Keen arguing that mainstream macroeconomics pretty much ignored the role of money and banks.

 I don’t think this is a fair assessment of pre-crisis economics.
 None other than Ben Bernanke became a leading figure in the profession via his analysis of the role of banking problems in the Great Depression and did plenty of work on the various the ways that banks and credit affect the economy.
 The mechanics of how banking crisis occur were well articulated in models such as the Diamond and Dybvig model from 1983.
 The much-lauded work of Robert Shiller had also placed the idea that financial markets were much too volatile to be considered fully rational centre-stage in debates in the macro and finance communities.
 While published in 2009, most of the research underlying Reinhart and Rogoff’s This Time Is Different, detailing eight centuries of financial crisis, reflected research undertaken and published prior to the crisis.

 In this sense, the economics profession was not lacking the theoretical tools or historical examples to understand how financial crises occur and why they have such negative effects.
 What it was lacking was a widespread misunderstanding of the specific mechanics of how this crisis operated.